MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-relationships.md

     - **Target Entity:** The name of the entity that is used as a target in the relationship (for example, WebAccount).
     - **Target Cardinality:** This represents the cardinality of the target entity records.
 For example, one means that multiple Weblog records are related to one WebAccount.
     - **Target key field:** This field represent the key field of target entity.
 For example, WebAccount has the accountId key field.

-For now, only many-to-one and one-to-one type relationships are supported.
+**Note**: For now, only many-to-one and one-to-one type relationships are supported.
 Many-to-many type relationships can be created using two many-to-one relationships using a **link entity:** An entity that is used to connect the source entity and the target entity.

 System and custom relationships are used in **Segment Editor Page** to navigate from the entity on one end of the relationship to the entity on the other end of the relationship as you define conditions to filter customers.
-Filtering is based on the data graph ingested entities from data sources.
-For more information on segmenting customers and how relationships play an important rule there, visit the **Segments** section.
+Visit the **Segments** to learn more.

 > [!div class="mx-imgBorder"]
 > ![](media/add-relationships.png "Add relationships")